Club My-O-My: Demographics

+In 1972, Esther Newton listed Club My-O-My as being in the top four largest tourist clubs for female impersonation.
+The list included Club 82, Club My-O-My, Finocchio's Club, and the Jewel Box Lounge.
+She described a tourist club as one specializing exclusively in female impersonation performances, rather than acting primarily as a gay bar with only occasional performances.

 One source says that Club My-O-My catered to a white audience, both heterosexuals and homosexuals, and was popular with tourists.
 Another source characterizes club-goers as mainly middle-class white heterosexuals and tourists.

 Culture

 Kate Marlowe (born Kenneth Marlowe) worked as a female impersonator at Club My-O-My in the 1960's, and describes the close bond of the entertainers there:

 Sex work

 Marlowe describes Club My-O-My's culture of entertainers mixing with guests and hustling tables:

 Customers purchased overpriced drinks, photos of female impersonators in drag, or other small items.
 In some cases they paid to see or touch entertainers.
-If customers paid enough, they could arrange for a "date" with an entertainer.
-These "dates" occurred primarily in the apartments of the female impersonators, who lived near one another in the French Quarter.
+If customers paid enough, they could arrange for sex with an entertainer.
+Sex between customers and female impersonators occurred primarily in the apartments of the female impersonators, who lived near one another in the French Quarter.
 Away from work, entertainers from Club My-O-My also cruised the French Quarter for tourists, to turn tricks.